Sigma88/Sigma-Dimensions/GameData/Sigma/Dimensions/README.txt

 # geeASLmultiplier (default value = 1)

-- Can be set to any positive number
+- Can be set to any positive number.

-Gravity at surface level will be multiplied by this value.
+Surface gravity is multiplied by this value.
-Mass of each body will be changed in order to obtain the correct result.

 ---

 # landscape (default value = 1)

-- Can be set to any positive number
+- Can be set to any positive number.

-Altitude of geographical features will be first multiplied by the "Resize" parameter and then by the "landscape" parameter.
+Altitude of geographical features is multiplied by the "Resize" and "landscape" parameters.

 ---

 # atmoVisualEffect (default value = 1)

-- Can be set to any positive number
+- Can be set to any positive number.

-The height of the atmosphere visual effect will be multiplied by this parameter.
+The height of the atmosphere aesthetics is multiplied by this parameter.

 ---